hkopenai/hk-finance-mcp-server/README.md

 2. Quarterly statistics on residential mortgage loans in negative equity in Hong Kong
 3. Credit card lending survey results in Hong Kong
 4. Coin cart schedule in Hong Kong
+5. Get list of hotlines for reporting loss of credit card from Hong Kong banks.

 ## Examples